GeoHeroes/glyph-hero/README.md

 1. Execute `aws/connect-mongo-server.sh` to create a secure connection to the MongoDB server
 2. Execute `sudo mongod` or `sudo mongod service start` to start the MongoDB daemon if its not already running.
 3. When you're done, terminate the connection by executing git.

+## Temp Route Documentation

+### Create Glyph

+'/api/createglyph' - POST

+{
+  "latitude": 25,
+  "longitude": 25,
+  "data": {
+    //any valid json
+  }
+}

+Returns JSON with two properties: success and glyphID

+### Find Glyphs in Radius

+'/api/findglyphsradius' - POST

+{
+  "latitude": 25,
+  "longitude": 25,
+  "radius": 1
+}

+Returns JSON with two properties: success and glyphs (array of glyphs with their data and an _id property)